jaehyuneyea/stamp_app/README.md

 ## Japan Railway Stamp App

-This app is a HATEOAS-compliant application made with Spring Boot designed for people who are interested in Japan's railway stamp collection system.
+This app is a server application made with Spring Boot intended to be consumed by a web front-end designed for people who are interested in Japan's railway stamp collection system.
 This app looks to solve the problem of hard-to-find stamps and stamps that no-longer exist by creating a hub where collectors can gather to share latest information about a specific stamp.

 The stamp page provides information on the stamp's location: the railway system and the station number along with its visual and size.